 Managing anticoagulation in the pediatric VAD patient remains a challenging task.
 Failure to provide adequate anticoagulation results in thromboembolic events.
 Unfortunately, if the balance is tipped too far, devastating hemorrhagic complications may ensue.
 Clinicians are further stymied by the lack of evidence-based guidelines to direct therapy based on available laboratory data.
 The current study provides a direct comparison of these laboratory tests to determine their degree of correlation with one another as well as with anticoagulant effect.
 In a robust comparison sample of greater than 100 individual data points from four patients, our study showed very strong correlations between aPTT, anti -Xa assay and R-TEG [figure 1].
 This is not unexpected, but demonstrates that these tests segregate together and may be substituted for one another, especially in the clinically relevant ranges.

 The role of thromboelastography in routine monitoring remains controversial.[17]
 While TEG has limitations, including difficulty with reproducibility, the utilization of TEG may be beneficial when employed routinely by experienced practitioners within a single center.
 Interestingly, we found a significant and clinically important correlation between platelet count and MA-TEG [figure 2].
 This supports the importance of maintaining a normal platelet count and need for increased anti-platelet agents in the setting of thrombocytosis to manage the strength of clot formation.
 Additionally, TEG with- and without heparinase is important for diagnosing coagulopathy on VAD and guiding therapy.
-Furthermore, the presence of a wide range of values reflects a significant underlying coagulopathy that would otherwise be under-appreciated.
+Furthermore, the presence of a wide range of values suggest a significant underlying coagulopathy that would otherwise be under-appreciated.
 This may be secondary to multiple factor deficiencies, prothrombotic microparticles or activation of coagulation factors.
 TEG may enable clinicians to monitor underlying VAD-induced coagulopathy and thereby explain how complications of anticoagulation therapy arise despite achievement of target levels for other coagulation parameters.
 We are currently validating this hypothesis using a larger cohort of patients that includes those dependent upon mechanical circulatory support devices as well as those requiring extracorporeal membrane oxygenation support.

 One important observation from our investigation is the lack of relevant correlation between unfractionated heparin [UNFH] dose and degree of effect as measured by aPTT, anti-Xa or R value [figure 3].
 This potentially reflects a significant variation in response to heparin by patient as well as by the coagulation milieu at any given time.
 These results differ somewhat from data that suggests good correlation between aPTT and UNFH levels in adults on extracorporeal life support [ECLS][18] as well as a recent study in a small cohort of pediatric patients on ECLS.[19]
 These discrepancies may reflect variations in heparin response amongst patients due to developmental differences in hemostasis and genetic variability.[20, 21] Lastly, none of these tests are specific in their assessment of the effect of unfractionated heparin in vivo.
 A lack of correlation between heparin dose and PTT or anti-Xa assay has also been noted in other settings, including a cohort of critically ill children.[10]
 This is extremely relevant as various guidelines continue to recommend use of these monitoring parameters to titrate heparin therapy.